Marcy is a school counselor at an alternative school in Illinois and a part-time bartender who loves writing in her spare time.

 If you are lucky enough to have a similar pub, you understand.
 These hardworking people put blood, sweat, and tears into this business, and their sacrifices do not go unnoticed.

 If you don't have a favorite watering hole, maybe I can help you find one.
 Here are some guidelines to consider when you go looking for your own Bargenta.

 1. Friendly Bartenders

 Most bars have friendly bartenders, so let me qualify this criterion.
-I might be showing my age, but do you remember the > television show Cheers?
-The theme song says it all, "where everybody knows your name." > > Remember how the characters would enter the bar, and the bartender greeted them with a smile and by saying their name. > This practice is the gold-standard for bar hospitality.
-Even if you've never been to that bar before, the bartender > should greet you with "hello" and a smile almost immediately.
-Getting that welcome feeling from the first second you > walk in is a critical factor that will determine if you go back.
-And when you go back, that bartender should remember > your face and maybe even your name and your drink of choice, although it might take an extra visit or two for this to > happen. > > 2.
-A Visible and Present Owner
+I might be showing my age, but do you remember the television show Cheers?
+The theme song says it all, "where everybody knows your name."

+Remember how the characters would enter the bar, and the bartender greeted them with a smile and by saying their name.
+This practice is the gold standard for bar hospitality.
+Even if you've never been to that bar before, the bartender should greet you with "hello" and a smile almost immediately.
+Getting that welcome feeling from the first second you walk in is a critical factor determining how long you stay and if you go back.
+And when you go back, that bartender should remember your face and maybe even your name.

+2. A Visible and Present Owner

 I like a bar with visible owners.
 Owners who manage from afar inevitably create a vibe of disconnect between the bar and their patrons.
 When owners are present, employees work harder and put their best foot forward when serving customers.
 Additionally, if the owners are on-site, they are invested in the community and honestly care about the people supporting their business.